Free playbook Scenario planning for SaaS companies

 Where n is the number of years.

-Say your ARR goes from $2M to $10M over three years.
-Your CAGR is:
+Say your ARR goes from $2M to $10M over 3 years.
+Your CAGR would be:

 (10 / 2)^(1/3) - 1 = 0.71 or 71%

-You’ll see CAGR in most investor meetings, board decks, and strategy sessions.
-It answers: “How fast are you really growing?”
+You’ll see CAGR in most investor meetings, board decks, and strategy sessions, because it answers a question that everyone in the room cares about: “How fast is the business actually growing?”

 Board reports get a boost from CAGR.
 It gives a steady long-term view that pairs nicely with quarter-over-quarter stats.
 Track your 3-year CAGR each period to spot acceleration or deceleration.
 You’ll catch trends that might slip by in monthly numbers.